Irving Thalberg: Metro-Goldwyn-Mayer (MGM)

 Cecil B. DeMille was the first who wanted to hire him, telling his partner Jesse Lasky, "The boy is a genius.
 I can see it.
 I know it."
 Lasky opposed the hire, stating, "Geniuses we have all we need."
 Thalberg then received an offer from Hal Roach, but the offer was withdrawn because Thalberg lacked experience with slapstick comedy films.
 In late 1922, Thalberg was introduced to Louis B. Mayer, president of a small but dynamic and fast-growing studio.
 At that first meeting, Thalberg "made a deep, immediate impression on Mayer", writes Flamini.
 After Thalberg had left, Mayer said to studio attorney Edwin Loeb: "Tell him if he comes to work for me, I'll look after him as though he were my son."

 Although their personalities were in many ways opposite, Mayer being more outspoken and nearly twice the younger man's age, Thalberg was hired as vice president in charge of production at Louis B. Mayer Productions.
 Years later, Mayer's daughter Irene Mayer Selznick recalled that "it was hard to believe anyone that boyish could be so important."
 According to Flamini, Thalberg was hired because, although Mayer was an astute businessman, "what he lacked was Thalberg's almost unerring ability to combine quality with commercial success, to bring artistic aspiration in line with the demands of the box office."
 Mayer's company subsequently merged with two others to become Metro-Goldwyn-Mayer (MGM), with the 24-year-old Thalberg made part-owner and accorded the same position as vice president in charge of production.
 Three years after the merger, MGM became the most successful studio in Hollywood.

 During his twelve years at MGM, Thalberg supervised the production of over four hundred films.
 Although Thalberg and his colleagues at MGM knew he was "doomed" to not live much past the age of 30 due to heart disease, he loved producing films.
 He continued developing innovative ideas and overseeing most of MGM's pictures.
 Under Thalberg's management, MGM released over 40% more films yearly than Warner Brothers, and more than double Paramount's releases.
 From 1924 until 1936, when Thalberg died at the age of 37, "almost every film bore Thalberg's imprint", wrote Mark Vieira.

+In the 1934 California gubernatorial election Democrat Upton Sinclair ran against Republican Frank Merriam, the latter of whom MGM supported.
+Thalberg was to lead MGM's anti-Sinclair campaign and the studio recruited Carey Wilson to create a series of anti-Sinclair propaganda films.
+These films, directed by Felix E. Feist, included fake newsreels of Sinclair supporters who were portrayed as bums and criminals.
+They were shown in Californian movie theaters, with one episode featuring hired actors as Sinclair supporters speaking with foreign accents.
+Supposedly when one actor objected to the films Thalberg replied "Nothing is unfair in politics".
+This was depicted in the 2020 David Fincher film Mank, with Thalberg being portrayed by Ferdinand Kingsley.